landinfotech/mycivitas/docs/src/user/guide/register-login-logout.md

 ![Logout 1](./img/register-login-logout-7.png)

 On any page within the MyCivitas platform, look for the profile icon.
 This icon is typically represented by an image associated with your account.
 Once you have located the profile icon, click on it.
 This action will open a dropdown menu.
-1️⃣ In the dropdown menu, you will find the `Logout` option.
-It is usually clearly labeled to facilitate easy identification.
+In the dropdown menu, you will find 1️⃣ the `Logout` option.
+It is usually clearly labelled to facilitate easy identification.
 Simply click on the `Logout` option.
 This action will log you out of your MyCivitas account.

 Congratulations!
 You have successfully logged out of your MyCivitas account.